 - Engage in active dialogue with your landlord to address any concerns they may have, but remember that you have a right to privacy about your condition.

-Flying With an Emotional Support Animal from New York
+Flying With an ESA or PSD from New York

-LaGuardia Airport and JFK Airport are both accessible to emotional support animals.
-You will need to submit your ESA letter to your airline prior to arriving at the airport.
-Each airline may also require forms in addition to an ESA letter.
-It’s best to check with your airline in advance to see what their exact requirements are and to submit all ESA paperwork for clearance at least 48 hours before your flight.
-To find your airline’s ESA policy, contact your airline directly or follow the link here: AIRLINE POLICIES.
+You will need to submit your PSD accommodation request to your airline 48 hours prior to arriving at the airport.
+The airline will require you to submit certain paperwork to them before your departure date.
+It’s best to check with your airline in advance to see what their exact requirements are and to submit all paperwork for clearance before your flight.
+To find your airline’s PSD policy, contact your airline directly or follow the link here: AIRLINE POLICIES.

 New York ESAs and the Workplace

 Emotional support animals have rights in the home and on flights, but they do not have the greater public access rights that service dogs enjoy.
-Services dogs are protected through the Americans with Disabilities Act, and are allowed in areas open to the public and the workplace.
-A primary difference between service dogs and ESAs is that service dogs perform trained tasks to help with a disability, whereas ESAs do not require training and provide emotional support just through their presence.
+Services dogs are protected through the Americans with Disabilities Act and are allowed in areas open to the public and the workplace.
+A primary difference between service dogs and ESAs is that service dogs perform trained tasks to help with a disability.
+In contrast, ESAs do not require training and provide emotional support just through their presence.

-New Yorkers like residents of every other state enjoy the benefits of Federal rules that protect ESA owners.
+Like residents of every other state, New Yorkers enjoy the benefits of Federal rules that protect ESA owners.
 In addition, the recent legislation that was passed in New York further emphasizes the importance of ESAs and protects the rights of tenants.
-Senator Monica Martinez of New York said that this legislation “will protect the rights of individuals who depend on an animal to provide emotional support and/or comfort on a daily basis”.
+Senator Monica Martinez of New York said that this legislation “will protect the rights of individuals who depend on an animal to provide emotional support and/or comfort on a daily basis.”
 New Yorkers should be proud that their lawmakers have taken action to further protect the rights of ESA owners.

-If you’re a New Yorker and think you could benefit from an emotional support animal, it’s worth having a discussion about it with your therapist or doctor – your mental health could depend on it.
+If you’re a New Yorker and think you could benefit from an emotional support animal, it’s worth discussing it with your therapist or doctor – your mental health could depend on it.
 If you do not have access to anyone that can help, ESA Doctors can connect you to a professional licensed for New York that can assist you in qualifying for an ESA online.